miraydicle/Advanced-Programming/README.md

 5. Build and run the project via **Ctrl + F5**.

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

 ---
 **Author:** Miray Dicle